sjomik2000/SolicitorSync/README.md

 - [x] Create a RESTful API with CRUD operations to manage case files.
 Implement routing and HTTP methods for Create, Update, Get, GetAll and Delete requests for the temporary database.
 - [x] Create slug generation and slug based retrieval method for Get request.
+- [x] Implement GUID into database.
-- [ ] Integrate API calls into SQL database.
+- [x] Integrate API calls into SQL database.
 - [ ] Create Controllers, Services and Data Access Layers for the API.
+- [ ] Implement middleware for error handling.
+Add logging to track API requests and errors.
+- [ ] Expand error handling to catch API connection, and request errors.
 - [ ] Integrate Swagger for API documentation.
 Write unit tests for core functionality (services/business logic).
-- [ ] Expand error handling to catch API connection, and request errors.
-- [ ] Implement middleware for error handling.
-Add logging to track API requests and errors.
 - [ ] Add several unit tests using xUnit.
-- [x] Implement GUID into database.
 - [ ] Simulate a pull request workflow.
 - [ ] Refactor code.
 - [ ] Add commenting to all the code files to explain its functionalities.